Nazari/exun/README.md

 # Exun

 Symbolic math library for Elixir, with unit support.

-Beta state
+*Beta state.*

 Cannot belive in Elixir 1-0.8 == 0.19999999999999996

 This is a big deal, if you can't trust in this basic operation you have a problem.
 I've reformulated {:numb,b} to {:numb, numerator, denominator}
-in a try to keep accuracy for the usual operations, specially for exponents algebraic there is a basic need for be accurate
+in a try to keep accuracy for the usual operations, specially for exponents algebraic.

+Exun.eval("1-0.8") returns "0.2", and Exun.eval("0.1+0.1+0.1") returns "0.3",
+the same operation in iex returns "0.30000000000000004"

 All test passed.

 TODO:
  - Temperature unit conversions
  - Summatory
- - Fractions, to avoid decimal ops
- - Add more testing and revise docs
+ - End Matrix and Vector support.

 DONE:
  + Symbolic math pattern match expressions
  + Derivate